jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 Please do not share.
 Thanks!
 ```

+Feedback
+- Add thanks

-My digital life in a nutshell: coming across relevant content I don't have time to consume, finding time and getting overwhelmed with my scattered backlog, wishing the content in a different format, and being unable to find something again once I've consumed it.
+My digital life in a nutshell: I come across relevant content I don't have time to consume, I find time and become overwhelmed with my scattered backlog, I wish the content were in a different format, and then I'm unable to find something again once I've consumed it.
 [Not retaining enough](https://andymatuschak.org/books/) is a valid problem but we'll tackle that one later.

-There's a lot of generalization in my summation up there but **the core issue I'm seeing is an extraordinarily high level of friction in the process of finding, organizing, and sharing digital content**.
-During the past few years I've noticed a few patterns:
+There's a lot of generalization in my summary but **the core issue is an extraordinarily high level of friction in the process of finding, organizing, and sharing digital content**.
+During the past few years I've noticed:

 - The more seamless the acquisition & ingestion, the more engaged I am with the content